Resume Tips

 Does ATS Software Care About Resume Length?

-An Applicant Tracking System (ATS) doesn't count pages, but it scans for keywords and structure.
+An Applicant Tracking System (ATS) does not count pages, but it scans for keywords and structure.
 However, length impacts structure.
 A cluttered, dense two-page resume can make it harder for the ATS to parse sections correctly.
 More importantly, a human recruiter reviewing the ATS output will lose interest faster if your resume is verbose.

 The winning formula: Use a clean, standard format, include relevant keywords from the job description, and keep it concise to pass both the ATS scan and the 7-second human review.

-Optimizing Your Resume Header & Structure
+Optimizing Your Resume Header and Structure

 How Many Bullet Points Per Job?
 (Affects Length)